Skip to Main Content

 For many countries, mineral resources represent a vital opportunity to achieve much-needed economic and social development.

-Fairly collecting revenue and sharing benefits also builds trust that is key to strong mineral supply chains that support economic development.
+Collecting fair revenue and sharing benefits also builds trust, which is key to strong mineral supply chains that support economic development.
 This is especially important today, as the global economy demands critical mineral inputs for new technologies and the transition to low-carbon energy.

-In accordance with the IGF’s cornerstone Mining Policy Framework, the Secretariat supports member countries to build and administer mining fiscal regimes measures that secure their fair share of revenues from the sector.
+In accordance with the IGF’s cornerstone Mining Policy Framework, the Secretariat supports member countries in building and administering mining fiscal regime measures that secure their fair share of revenues from the sector.

 left-side-image